SCIPCC Dashboard: Visualizing Climate Security Evidence From the IPCC WGII AR6 report

-You can browse the climate security statements in the AR6 WGII report either by typing words in the search bar below or by clicking on words in the scatter plot.
+You can browse the climate security statements from the AR6 WGII report by typing words in the search bar below or by clicking on words in the scatter plot.
 Once a word has been selected, the dashboard will show a list of sentences categorized by confidence levels.
 Note that only sentences containing confidence statements are included in the corpus.
 If you wish to cite an IPCC statement, I recommend you to search it in the original PDF as the text in this dashboard was processed and might slightly vary from the original document.

 The dashboard is not responsive, please access it using a desktop computer or a tablet.

 Scartozzi, Cesare M. “How Robust Is the Evidence on Climate Security?
 An Assessment of Confidence Levels in IPCC Reports via the SCIPCC Dashboar.”
 Policy Brief 129.
 Tokyo: Toda Peace Institute, June 2022.

 Scartozzi, C. M. (2022).
 How Robust is the Evidence on Climate Security?
 An Assessment of Confidence Levels in IPCC Reports via the SCIPCC Dashboar (No. 129; Policy Brief).
 Toda Peace Institute.